gqrx-sdr/gqrx/README.md

     - HackRF Jawbreaker driver from http://greatscottgadgets.com/hackrf/
 - gnuradio-osmosdr from http://cgit.osmocom.org/cgit/gr-osmosdr/
 - pulseaudio (Linux only and optional)
-- Qt 4.7 or later with the following components:
+- Qt 4.8 or later with the following components:
     - Core
     - GUI
     - Network
     - Widgets (Qt 5 only)
     - Svg (runtime only)
 - cmake version >= 3.2.0 if you wish to build using cmake.
+Note that cmake builds require Qt 5.

 To build using qmake, you can either open the gqrx.pro file in Qt Creator and build, or on the command line: